Russian Americans: Post-Soviet era (1991–present)

-A notable part of the 1991—2001 immigration wave consisted of scientists and engineers who, faced with extremely poor job market at home coupled with the government unwilling to index fixed salaries according to inflation or even to make salary payments on time, left to pursue their careers abroad.
+A notable part of the 1991—2001 immigration wave consisted of scientists and engineers escaping an extremely poor job market coupled with the government unwilling to index fixed salaries according to inflation or even to make salary payments on time.
 This coincided with the surge of hi-tech industry in the United States, creating a strong brain drain effect.
-According to the National Science Foundation, there were 20,000 Russian scientists working in the United States in 2003, and the Russian software engineers were responsible for 30% of Microsoft products in 2002.
+According to the National Science Foundation, there were 20,000 Russian scientists working in the United States in 2003, and Russian software engineers were responsible for 30% of Microsoft products in 2002.
 Skilled professionals often command a significantly higher wage in the U.S. than in Russia.
-The number of Russian migrants with university educations is higher than that of U.S. natives and other foreign born groups.
+The number of Russian migrants with university educations is higher than that of U.S. natives and other foreign-born groups.

-51% of lawful Russian migrants obtain permanent residence from immediate family member of U.S. citizens, 20% obtain it from the Diversity Lottery, 18% obtain it through employment, 6% are family sponsored, and 5% are refugee and asylum seekers.
+Fifty-one percent of lawful Russian migrants obtain permanent residence from immediate family member of U.S. citizens, 20% from the Diversity Lottery, 18% through employment, 6% are family sponsored, and 5% are refugee and asylum seekers.

 The Soviet Union was a sports empire, and many prominent Russian sportspeople found great acclaim and rewards for their skills in the United States.
-Examples are Alexander Ovechkin, Alexandre Volchkov, and Andrei Kirilenko.
-Nastia Liukin was born in Moscow, but came to America with her parents as a young child, and developed as a champion gymnast in the U.S.
+Examples are Anna Kournikova, Maria Sharapova, Alexander Ovechkin, Alexandre Volchkov, and Andrei Kirilenko.
+Nastia Liukin was born in Moscow, but came to America with her parents as a young child, and developed as a champion gymnast in the US.

+On 27 September 2022, White House press secretary Karine Jean-Pierre encouraged Russian men fleeing their home country to avoid being drafted to apply for asylum in the United States.
+In early 2023, the Biden administration resumed deportations of Russians who had fled Russia due to mobilization and political persecution.

+Since the Russian invasion of Ukraine, the persecution of Russian citizens who disagree with the policies of Russian leader Vladimir Putin has increased significantly.
+For example, in early 2024, ballet dancer Ksenia Karelina, a dual American-Russian citizen and resident of Los Angeles, was arrested while visiting family in Russia and charged with treason for sending $51.80 to Razom, a New York City-based nonprofit organization that sends humanitarian assistance to Ukraine.
+She initially faced life in prison, but pleaded guilty and was sentenced to 12 years in prison.
+In July 2024, Russian-American journalist Alsu Kurmasheva was sentenced to 6.5 years in prison for spreading "false information" about Russia's military operations in Ukraine.